karnaout/Web-Development/_posts/2015-11-03-Website developement tools and choices.md

     <td>✓✓✓✓✓</td>
   </tr>
 </table>
 for the table above, it's worth mentioning that Markdown does not provide any special syntax for tables.
-Instead it uses HTML <table> syntax.
+Instead it uses HTML Table syntax.
 But there exist Markdown syntax extensions which provide additional syntax for creating simple tables.

 {% highlight ruby %}